dakeshi/framework-oriented-programming/README.md

 2. Install bundle dependencies `bundle install`
 3. Install carthage if you didn't have it installed `brew install carthage`
 4. Execute `bundle exec pod install` to resolve CocoaPods dependencies and create the workspace with them.
-5. Execute `carthage update` to resolve Carthage dependencies.
+5. Execute `bash script/dependencies` to resolve Carthage dependencies.
-6. Open the project using `Example.xcworkspace`.
+6. Open the project using `Frameworks.xcworkspace`.

 # 5 - Tutorial (Dynamic Frameworks)